Thomasporta/Steam-Data-Analysis/README.md

 We began by looking at Steam's general health - the outlook was positive on a sales viewpoint as revenues were growing.
 However, the volume of launched games is outgrowing the number of reviews (and probably the number of users), which might become a problem.
 The Steam No Man's Land will only balloon.

-We then looked at Steam Features, and saw that this rise in game releases was not accompagnied with higher adoption of Steam Features, but a decrease in them.
+We then looked at Steam Features, and saw that this rise in game releases was not accompanied with higher adoption of Steam Features, but a decrease in them.
 Games are not using what Steam has to offer, and if that's the case then why are they using Steam?
 For the exposure they will get on the biggest storefront; but that may not last for long.
 The launch of the Steam Deck makes sense in this light.
 Steam must constantly reinvent themselves, adding new reasons to use its storefront, and free portability is a good one.
 However, given that many games do not offer steam features, will they use the Steam Deck?
-Steam probably has simpiflied the process significantly in light of the launch.
+Steam probably has simplified the process significantly in light of the launch.

-Lastly we looked at other areas of interest and idetifiend some trends.
+Lastly we looked at other areas of interest and identified some trends.
 Mac support is diminishing, some languages have very small footprint in comparison to their worldwide use (a potential growth prospect) and Adult only sexual content is on the rise.

 One recurrent theme is clear, more games by small/solo studios are entering the market, and those studios have no time to develop Steam features.
 While on the surface this doesn't seem a problem, we may hear talk of Steam's No Man's Land more often.